Nuisance call bosses face crackdown

 Bosses of firms which bombard people with nuisance calls could be fined up to £500,000 under government proposals to make them personally liable.

-A consultation has been launched about the plan, although the idea of fining directors was first floated by government in 2016.
+A consultation is being launched about the plan - although the idea was first unveiled by government in 2016 and was meant to be in force by spring 2017.

 Consumers received 3.9 billion nuisance phone calls and texts last year.